Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 Haruhi blinked.
 "No, ma'm.
 It's on the other side," she said gently, pointing across the street.
 The old woman glanced at the letter on her hand and sighed.

 "I know I shouldn't have gone out on my own," she said weakly.
 She gave them a small smile.
-"Thank you, kids."
-And she started to walk towards the door.
+"Thank you."
+And she started to wobble towards the door.
 Haruhi opened her mouth but Kyoya beat her into it.

 "Ma'm," Kyoya said as he walked beside the old woman, "why don't I mail it for you instead?"